 You can open the following accounts for your child.

-To open the account your child will need to attend a NAB branch with 100 points of identification, for example, Birth Certificate and Medicare card.
+To open the account your child will need to attend a NAB branch with identification documents, for example, birth certificate and passport.

 Minors aged 14 and under will require a parent or guardian to be present.

 Minors aged 15-17 can open the account on their own without a parent or guardian present.

 If your child is between 14-18 they’ll have the option of a NAB Visa Debit card with their NAB Classic Banking account.

 Apply online for one of our savings accounts to help you reach your goals sooner.